varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

   Start the Varnish cache process.

 stop
-  Stop the Varnish cache process
+  Stop the Varnish cache process.

 vcl.load <configname> <filename>
   Compile and load the VCL file under the name provided.